 QC’s Guide to Building Your Makeup Artistry & Master Makeup Artistry Kit – Part 1

 You’ve decided that getting your makeup artistry certification is the best choice for you to get into the makeup world—fantastic!
 Whether you’re enrolled in the Makeup Artistry course or the Master Makeup Artistry course, you’re going to be set up with your own makeup kit!
-But not everything you’ll need will be found in your starter kit, especially if you want to go above and beyond while you have a professional makeup artist as a tutor.
+But not everything you’ll need will be found in your first makeup kit, especially if you want to go above and beyond while you have a professional makeup artist as a tutor.

 Start taking notes!
 We’ll take you through what should be included in a professional makeup starter kit for the purposes of both your course and your career.

-Creating a Makeup Artist Kit:
+Creating a Makeup Kit:

 When you’re first starting out, putting all your money into Tom Ford lipsticks and other luxury makeup brands may not be the best idea.
 You’ll be spending lots of time doing and re-doing all your looks since you’re still learning and perfecting your art.
 Drugstore brands are a better bet for your budget when you start building your kit.
 Remember, some drugstore products can work just as great as their high-end counterparts without the hefty price tag.

 PRO TIP: Buy new products as you need them.
 Building a professional makeup kit can take time.
 If you buy absolutely everything right away, a lot of it may just sit around and eventually expire before you’ve had a chance to use it.

 A full Brush Set or 6 essential brushes will allow you to apply virtually any type of makeup on a client’s face!
 If you find that using a sponge for applying face makeup create better results for you, feel free to include that in your kit, too!
 Just remember to thoroughly clean your makeup sponge after each use.

 - Foundation Brush (Use for foundation and concealer)

 - Lip Brush (Use for lip products and blending)